ramidabit/homography/index.md

 ![Image](https://i.imgur.com/IFKaFRR.png)

 ### B. Solution
-Similar to the previous approach, we solve this optimization problem using CVX as implemented in the code below.
+Similar to the previous approach, we can solve this optimization problem using CVX as implemented in the code below.
 ```markdown
 % First three rows contain points in image A
 A_true = data(1:3,:);